elixir-europe/biovalidator/README.md

 ```

 #### isValidTerm
 This custom keyword *evaluates if a given ontology term url exists in OLS* ([Ontology Lookup Service](https://www.ebi.ac.uk/ols)).
 It is applied to a string (url) and **passes validation if the term exists in OLS**.
-It can be aplied to any string defined in the schema.
+It can be applied to any string defined in the schema.

 This keyword works by doing an asynchronous call to the [OLS API](https://www.ebi.ac.uk/ols/api/) that will respond with the required information to determine if the term exists in OLS or not.
 Being an async validation step, whenever used in a schema, the schema must have the flag: `"$async": true` in its object root.